sbabcoc/Selenium-Foundation/README.md

 **NOTE**: GhostDriver and ChromeDriver are simple binary installations, but several system configuration changes must be applied for IEDriver to work properly.
 For details, visit the InternetExplorerDriver project Wiki on GitHub and follow the [Required Configuration](https://github.com/SeleniumHQ/selenium/wiki/InternetExplorerDriver#required-configuration) procedure.

-## JUNIT SUPPORT
+# JUNIT SUPPORT

 In addition to the TestNG support documented above, **Selenium Foundation** also includes support for JUnit.
-This support is built upon **JUnit Foundation**, which provides the framework for method interception and artifact capture used for driver management and screenshots.
+This support is built upon **JUnit Foundation**, which provides the framework for method interception (used for driver management) and artifact capture (used to acquire screenshots).

-### JUnit Required Elements
+## JUnit Required Elements

 There are several required elements that must be included in every JUnit test class to activate the features of **Selenium Foundation**.
 To assist you in this process, we've included the [JUnitBase](https://git.nordstrom.net/projects/MFATT/repos/selenium-foundation/browse/src/main/java/com/nordstrom/automation/selenium/junit/JUnitBase.java) class as a starter.
 This class includes all of the required elements outlined below.